Community Philosphy Blog and Library

 It’s seed sowing time and we thought we’d try something besides the typical seed-starting trays, newspaper pots or cow pots.
 Soil blocks are, essentially, compressed planting mix that do not require a vessel in which to sit.
 Commercially available soil blockers are great, but they’re pricey for a small-scale gardener.
 With soil blocks, once the seed has germinated and a root system has been established, you simply make a larger soil block with a divot that matches the smaller block and “pot up”.
 Potting up eliminates much of the shock a plant experiences when it’s transplanted.

 Our point here is not to come up with the ultimate soil block maker, but to show that DIY means figuring out what works for you without needing to buy a fancy gadget.
 So, after digging around in the recycling bin, we tried making soil blocks using takeout containers and a ballpoint pen.
-(Photo instructions here)
+Seems all of our photos have disappeared, and are nowhere to be found – dang!

 Do you have any thoughts?
 Are our designs offensive to logic and common sense?
 Do you have any ideas for DIY gardening tools?
 Let us know!